 Students are not permitted in the woods or on the athletic fields during school hours.
 No students (other than seniors who are leaving campus) should be in the parking lot at any time during school hours without permission.
-Students should bring all materials needed for the day into the school building when they arrive in the morning.
-During break, lunch, and any other off-class times, students should be in Presnell, the dining commons, or the library.
-Free-roaming about campus is not permitted.
+Students need to bring all materials needed for the day into the school building when they arrive in the morning.